xpmatteo/oracle-docker-java-spike/README.md

   * automatically create the database schema in the app and test databases
   * connect to it in a Java program.

+Download the Oracle JDBC driver from Oracle, and put `ojdbc8.jar` in the `lib` folder.

 Run oracle with

     script/oracle-run.sh